 Please also note that some opportunities require that students participate in an on-campus application and nomination process for opportunities including the U.S. Student Fulbright Awards, the Goldwater Scholarship and others.
 See the opportunity description for instructions.

 There are currently a multitude of scholarships and fellowships in which both undergraduate and graduate students can apply for.
 Explore the table below to see which best fit your interests, level, and category.
 If you need additional guidance in exploring the various opportunities, please make an appointment with OSR staff.
-If you are a member of the Roosevelt University community and you know of an award that is not included on this list, please use the appropriate form in the About page, to suggest for posting.
+If you are a member of the Roosevelt University community and you know of an award that is not included on this list, please use Student Research Recognition Form, to suggest a posting.

 Roosevelt students have also found paid research opportunities for the summer months or during the academic year.
 Many universities offer Summer Research Opportunity Programs (SROPs) that accept students from around the United States to work on a wide range of projects.
 Other universities host Research Opportunities for Undergraduates (REUs) where students receive training and payment to work on a specific project.
 Individual professors may have funding to hire students from other schools.
 Finally, there are a number of programs that are not affiliated with universities that offer scholarships/stipends to participate in specific pre-professional training programs or research activities.